UlyssesApokin/RobotGeometricModel/README.md

 * gcc (any version that supports C89/ANSI C)
 * freeglut3-dev (+= 3.4.0)

+To run a program written in MatLab you need to have the following package versions:

+* GNU Octave (+= 8.3.0)

 # How does the repository work?

 ## Repository structure